 The program is comprised of online classes, internship experiences and two weekend seminars on the beautiful Salem College campus.
-The MEd - SC program follows a cohort model in which new students begin in fall or spring semester and can complete their degrees in 36 months.
+The MEd - SC program follows a cohort model in which new students begin in fall semester and can complete their degrees in 36 months.

 The demand for knowledgeable and highly-skilled school counselors is significant and on the rise.
 Counselors enjoy a rewarding career with a high level of responsibility, and are vital to any educational institution.
 Counselors provide support and guidance for students throughout the education process.
 They also collaborate with parents, teachers and other school personnel to promote positive outcomes in students’ academic, career, and social-emotional development.

 To be eligible for the program, applicants must have a 3.0 undergraduate GPA or at least 12 hours of graduate work with a 3.0 GPA (applicants with a GPA of 2.70-2.99 may be considered for provisional admission if there is availability in the cohort).
 Applicants must also have acceptable writing samples, criminal background check, and professional references.
-For the fall 2019 cohort, we are focusing only on students who are residents of North Carolina.
+For the present cohort, we are focusing only on students who are residents of North Carolina.

 The School Counseling Curriculum Guide lists the program courses which must be taken and in the order or combination in which they are listed.
 Please contact Dr. Nancy Matthews, at firstname.lastname@example.org or 336/721-2660 with any specific questions.